Physics

 Electricity & Magnetism

-Electric charges, currents, magnets
+Electric charges, currents, and magnets

 Bulbs, motors, circuits